writethedocs/www/docs/conf/portland/2024/news/announcing-schedule.rst

 * **Lightning Talks.** We'll have `lightning talks <https://www.writethedocs.org/conf/portland/{{year}}/lightning-talks/>`__ each conference day after lunch.
 These are 5 minute presentations and a lot of fun.
 They can be about anything you want!
 This is your chance to share something you are passionate about with the audience.
 Slides are not required.
 * **Unconference.** We'll be running the `Unconference <https://www.writethedocs.org/conf/portland/{{year}}/unconference/>`_ as our formal "second track" at the conference.
 This is a place to schedule discussions about a specific topic, so you can find other attendees who care about the same niche topics that you love.
 Want to chat with like-minded folks about oxford commas or a specific docs as code tool?
 This is the place.
 * **Social event**.
 On Monday night we'll be hosting a quiet social event.
 This is a great chance to get to know more folks in the community and have a drink or two on us.
 Non-alcoholic options will be very available, as well as some snacks.

+View our `Attendee Guide <https://www.writethedocs.org/conf/portland/2024/attendee-guide/>`_ for a comprehensive overview of how to participate in the conference.

 The `Schedule page <https://www.writethedocs.org/conf/portland/{{year}}/schedule/>`_ has the latest and most complete information about all our events.
 This is where we will also update any changes/cancellations if they should occur.